SlimeDip/T.A.M.P.O/README.md

 You talk to different AIs that carry different moods, attitudes, and languages.
 Each a reflection of how they express *tampo.* Your goal is to find the right tone and actions to earn genuine forgiveness from your lover.

 **Features:**

 🤖 Personality-specific prompts and responses
-🎮 Explore different conversation paths
+🎮 Different and endless conversation paths
 💬 Receive mood-based responses from the AI
 🖌️ Mood-driven console art
-🛠️ Influence the AI’s mood and responses through choices
+🛠️ Ability to influence the AI’s mood and responses through choices
 🏆 Profiles and leaderboard
 📜 Lightweight history trimming for AI calls
 ⚙️ Plain JDK, no external libraries required